Koushith/Activity-Tracker/README.md

 This is a place for me to keep tracked of what I did or what I want to do and some awesome tips from all the online resources have found.
 All this resources is about web development and some about computer science.
 My goal is to be a awesome Full-Stack Web Developer.

 If you have some resources to shared please do.
 I'm eager to find new stuff and learn.

+# Goals for Next 6 Months starting from March 2nd to Sep 2020: